-The mission of the YouthBuild Asset Trust, which was established with a $300,000 grant from the Ford Foundation in 2002, is to assist YouthBuild graduates to lift themselves out of poverty and achieve their goals of economic independence through education, career enhancement, and building assets; and to enhance their roles as leaders in their communities by providing these young leaders with resources, mentoring, and support.
+The mission of the YouthBuild Asset Trust, which was established with a $300,000 grant from the Ford Foundation in 2002, is to assist graduates of YouthBuild programs as they achieve their goals of economic independence through education, career enhancement, and building assets.
+Flexible funding and scholarship funds are a critical resource for many young people as they strive to achieve their goals.

 Recent supporters of the Alumni Asset Trust have included: the Schultz Family Foundation, the Lyons Family Foundation, the Annie E. Casey Foundation, William Graustein, and several other individual donors.